-When folks start getting into Traditional Cooking, learning to ferment foods through a process called lacto-fermentation is a basic skill that must be mastered.
+When folks start getting into Traditional Cooking, learning to ferment foods like clabbered milk is a basic skill that must be mastered.
 Lacto-fermented foods are rich in enzymes as well as beneficial bacteria.

-Think of lacto-fermented foods like sauerkraut or pickles as “super-raw” foods; the enzymes in lacto-fermented foods more than compensate for the enzymes lost in the foods that are cooked when consumed with a meal.
+Think of lacto-fermented foods like clabbered milk, sauerkraut or pickles as “super-raw” foods.
+The enzymes in lacto-fermented foods more than compensate for the enzymes lost in the foods that are cooked when consumed with a meal.

 Lactic acid is what is responsible for the magic of lacto-fermentation; it preserves food by inhibiting putrefying bacteria.
 This organic acid is produced by a beneficial bacterium present on the surface of all plants and animals – even our own skin!